scantics/Le-Lenny-Lenguage/LEBNF (╭ರ_•́) Syntax.md

 ¯\_(ツ)_/¯ What's EBNF?

-Extended Backus-Naur Form you pleb read a book I oughta go over there and install GNU plus Linux on your computer right now.
+Extended Backus-Naur Form you pleb read a book I oughta go over there and install GNU plus Linux on your computer right now free as in freedom.
 ツ๖ۣۜMelodic_™☯††☭ ✠
 ✈♜♜
 ---ι═══════ﺤ